 The blue part of the graph provides an easy way to see the curve of the graph.
 The area between the curve and zero is shaded blue.
 In the case of a volume control, all the values are zero or greater, so zero is at the bottom of the value scale.
 For controls where the value can be negative, for example, a stereo pan control, the "zero line" is in the middle of the graph and blue shading can occur on either side of the zero line.

-The red circle () is the control point.
+The purple circle () is the control point.
 The automation graph must always go through these points.
 After the last point the automation graph will be a straight line, the value of the last point could last in infinity, but is limited by the length of the segment in the Song Editor.

 Using the Draw mode tool (pencil - ), you can create new control points simply by clicking on (or near) a vertical line.
 In all cases, if control point already exists somewhere on that vertical line, it will be removed to where you clicked.
 If a control point does not exist on that vertical line, it will be created there.
 You can move an existing point up/down its vertical line by dragging it directly - you are reshaping the graph.